 Please refer to the Apply for a research degree webpage for application information.

 - Login to RMENET using your Deakin student username and password.
 The scholarship application form is located at HDR/HDR eForms/Create an HDR eForm.

-- Instructions (PDF, 83.9 KB) are provided to assist you in creating the current student scholarship application form.
+- Instructions are provided to assist you in creating the current student scholarship application form.

-- If you have applied for a HDR scholarship previously, you need to demonstrate that you have achieved significant research outcomes beyond the basic expectations of your candidature progression since your last application.
+- If you have applied for an HDR scholarship previously, you need to demonstrate that you have achieved significant research outcomes beyond the basic expectations of your candidature progression since your last application.